bcgov/bcdc2bcdc/docs/transformationConfig.md

     with.
 If the field is None / Null then will modify the type of the field so that it matches the expected type.

+* **custom_transformation_methods:** This transformer type allows you to link a data_type (user, group, organizations, packages, resources) with a custom transformer.
+The custom transformer needs to be the name of a method in a class with the same name as the datatype.
+The method will get a update object as a single argument, and it will return that same object with any modifications.

+    Methods are added to the CustomTransformers.py module.

+    The following is an example of what the entry looks like in the transformation config file:
+    ```
+       ...
+       custom_transformation_methods": [
+            {
+                "UpdateType": "UPDATE",
+                "CustomMethodName": "packageTransform"
+            }
+        ],
+        ...
+    ```

 * **transformations:** under this property are a bunch of different data transformations supported by the script: